mejdidallel/InHARD-DT/README.md

 ## Subjects
 We invited 12 distinct subjects from our laboratory (4 females and 8 males) for the DT data collection to perform the assembly tasks in the rendered VR application of the industrial workstation.
 The subjects were a mix between experts and beginners based on their handling and expertise with the assembly workflow.
 The ages of the subjects ranged between 25 and 45.

-For each sequence, you will find a **.csv** file that provides the sequence name, action class, action number and action start and end times.
+For each sequence, you will find a **.csv** file stored in the **CSV/ folder** that provides the sequence name, action class, action number and action start and end times.
 See an extract below:

 | Respondent | Action | Action_number | Action_start | Action_end |